Skin Cancer Treatments

 More than a million new cases of skin cancer are diagnosed every year in the United States, making it the most common of all cancers.
 Skin cancer can be an even greater concern for those with light skin or eye color and an active outdoor lifestyle.
 Prevention and early detection are the best defenses against skin cancers and routine screening is important.
 We specialize in skin cancer management with advanced treatment options.

-In order to detect skin cancer early, you should regularly examine your skin regularly to identify areas of skin changes in size, shape, color or diameter.
+In order to detect skin cancer early, you should examine your skin regularly to identify areas of skin changes in size, shape, color or diameter.
 Protecting your skin from the sun is also important as 90 percent of all basal and squamous cell carcinomas are thought to be caused by overexposure to ultraviolet light.

 There are three basic forms of skin cancer.
 The two most common are basal cell and squamous cell carcinomas which account for 90 percent of all cases.
 The third kind, and the most dangerous, is malignant melanoma which can spread throughout the body.
 When detected early and treated properly, the recovery rate for all three types can be very high.
-For more information about skin cancer, click the skin cancer heading.

 One in five Americans will develop skin cancer at some point in their lives.
 Skin cancers are generally curable if caught early.
 However, people who have had skin cancer are at a higher risk of developing a new skin cancer, which is why regular self-examination and doctor visits are imperative.